Cassin's kingbird

 Cassin's kingbird (Tyrannus vociferans) is a large tyrant flycatcher native to western North America.
 The name of this bird commemorates the American ornithologist John Cassin.

 Taxonomy

-Cassin's kingbird was formally described in 1826 by English naturalist William John Swainson under the current binomial name Tyrannus vociferans.
+Cassin's kingbird was formally described in 1826 by English naturalist William Swainson under the current binomial name Tyrannus vociferans.
 The type locality is Temascaltepec, Mexico.
 The specific epithet vociferans is Latin for "shouting".